-Joint Parties agreed that aligning the amortization periods for DEP and DEC was a worthy goal.
-However, Joint Parties were also concerned about the impact of temporary rate increases on customers in light of the application for a rate increase filed by DEP in Docket No. E-2, Sub 1219.
-To minimize the impact on customer rates but to continue the process of aligning the amortization periods, Joint Parties proposed that the amortization period be reduced to three years in this revision of the DEP Mechanism, and that the parties consider the issue further in the next review of the Mechanisms.
+The Joint Parties agreed that aligning the amortization periods for DEP and DEC was a worthy goal.
+However, the Joint Parties were also concerned about the impact of temporary rate increases on customers in light of the application for a rate increase filed by DEP in Docket No. E-2, Sub 1219.
+To minimize the impact on customer rates but to continue the process of aligning the amortization periods, the Joint Parties propose that the amortization period be reduced to three years in this revision of the DEP Mechanism and that the parties consider the issue further in the next review of the Mechanisms.

-Joint Parties also agreed that if the Commission finds that some level of temporary rate increases is acceptable in order to eliminate or reduce the amortization period to one or two years, that such a change would be feasible and should not have any other adverse consequences.
+The Joint Parties also agree that if the Commission finds that some level of temporary rate increases is acceptable in order to eliminate or reduce the amortization period to one or two years, that such a change would be feasible and should not have any other adverse consequences.

-In addition, Joint Parties reached agreement that DEC and DEP will work with the DSM/EE Collaborative to develop a scope for a one-time study on the market penetration of EE programs with low and moderate income customers (LMI) to be performed by qualified independent third-party EM&V providers.
-The study will seek to estimate the LMI market penetration of its non-income qualified residential programs, as well as the market penetration of small commercial programs in neighborhoods with high LMI populations.
-The study will consider customer participation, energy savings, and bill impacts, as well
+In addition, the Joint Parties reached agreement that DEC and DEP will work with the Collaborative to develop a scope for a one-time study on the market penetration of it energy efficiency programs with Low and Moderate Income customer (LMI) to be performed by qualified independent third-party EM&V providers.
+The study will seek to estimate the LMI market penetration of its nonincome qualified residential programs, as well as the market penetration of small commercial programs in neighborhoods with high LMI populations.
+The study will consider customer participation, energy savings, and bill impacts, as well as identifying potential market barriers.
+The study will be utilized by DEC and DEP to make recommendations for program enhancements designed to cost effectively increase market penetration in the targeted populations and neighborhoods.
+DEC and DEP will seek to file an initial scope and budget for the work with their 2020 rider filings, and upon Commission approval for recovery of study costs, they will have the study completed prior to the cost recovery mechanism modifications taking effect in 2022.